-Central Region - home of tabbed reports and dashboards
+Central Region - contains tabs with reports and dashboards

 The Console offers various ways to look at historic and live collected data.
 Each Report and Dashboard you open from the Side Region opens a tab (page) in the Central Region.
-You may switch between (sub-)tabs with (Alt+) $Ctrl+ \rightarrow and (Alt+) Ctrl+ \leftarrow .$ You can close all tabs except for the Landing Tab as defined by user preference.
+You may switch between (sub-)tabs with (Alt+) Ctrl+→ and (Alt+) Ctrl+←.
+You can close all tabs except for the Landing Tab as defined by user preference.
 Initially, the Landing Tab is the Configuration Wizard.